Operating model: Definition

 An operating model is one of the tools that leaders can use to help them formulate and execute strategy.
 Typically work on an operating model starts after some strategic plan has been proposed.
 It translates that plan into operating requirements and decisions and often also contributes to the plan by showing areas where the plan will be hard to implement.

 An operating model can also be used as a tool when an organization is facing performance challenges.
 The model can help with the diagnosis (what is causing the performance problems) and with the solution (what needs to change to correct the problems).

 However, probably the most common use of the operating model tool is to get alignment between managers in different functions or divisions about how they are going to work together for the benefit of the whole.

 Additional maps and charts are often needed.
 For example, an operating model will typically include an IT blueprint, locations maps, a supplier matrix, people models, decision grids and other elements such as a scorecard for assessing performance.
 The particular set of documents created will depend on what the operating model is being used for.
 There is no generally accepted set of charts or at least there is no agreement yet about what charts make up an operating model.

-As conditions and strategies change operating models need to change.
-Business architects, who typically help design the target operating model, ensure that change is managed in an orderly way.
-Technology, such as digitization, big data analytics and robotic process automation are some of the causes of operating model change.
-Operating models also change to accommodate new ways of working (such as "agile" or "work at home") new people (especially leaders), new capabilities, new geographies, new suppliers and other reasons.